carpentries-incubator/genome-mining/_episodes/03-antiSMASHdb-MiBiG.md

 teaching: 15
 exercises: 10
 questions:
-- "How can I validate my antiSMASH's outputs?"
+- "Where can I find experimentally validated BGCs?"
-- "Which kind of analysis antiSMASH can perform?"
-- "Which files extension accepts antiSMASH?"
+- "Where is information about all predicted BGCs?"
 objectives:
-- "Understand the importance of metadata and potential metadata standards."
-- "Explore common formatting challenges in spreadsheet data."
+- "Use MIBiG database as a source of experimentally tested BGC."
+- "Explore antiSMASH database to learn about the distribution of predicted BGC."
 keypoints:
+- "MIBiG show BGCs that have been tested with an experiment."
 - "antiSMASH database comprise predicted BGCs of each organism"
-- "MIBiG show BGCs that have been tested with an experiment."
 ---
 ## MIBiG Database
 The Minimum Information about a Biosynthetic Gene cluster (MIBiG) is a database that facilitates consistent and systematic deposition and retrieval of data on biosynthetic gene clusters.
 MIBiG provides a robust community standard for annotations and metadata on biosynthetic gene clusters and their molecular products.
 It will empower next-generation research on the biosynthesis, chemistry and ecology of broad classes of societally relevant bioactive secondary metabolites, guided by robust experimental evidence and rich metadata components.